No relief in sight for the Nationals, who fall to the Phillies in 10 innings

-The latest modification against the Philadelphia Phillies at Nationals Park included dropping Trea Turner to the No. 2 slot in front of slugger Juan Soto, leading off with Andrew Stevenson and moving Ryan Zimmerman back to cleanup.
+The latest modification against the Philadelphia Phillies at Nationals Park included moving Trea Turner down to the No. 2 spot in front of slugger Juan Soto, leading off with Andrew Stevenson for the third time this season and reinserting Ryan Zimmerman at cleanup.

-The tweaks didn’t produce an offensive uprising, but they were hardly to blame in a 5-2, 10-inning loss, the Nationals’ fourth in a row and seventh in eight games, that wasted the longest outing of the season for starter Jon Lester.
+The tweaks didn’t produce an offensive uprising, but they were hardly to blame in a 5-2, 10-inning loss — the Nationals’ fourth in a row and seventh in eight games — that wasted another impressive outing for starter Jon Lester.

-Washington’s bullpen instead failed again, with closer Brad Hand taking the loss after yielding a tying home run to Phillies center fielder Odúbel Herrera in the ninth and two more runs in the 10th when he and Kyle Finnegan combined to let the game slip out of reach.
+Washington’s bullpen instead misfired again, with closer Brad Hand taking the loss after yielding a tying home run to Phillies center fielder Odúbel Herrera in the ninth and two more runs in the 10th when he and Kyle Finnegan combined to let the game slip out of reach.

 Phillies first baseman Rhys Hoskins collected the go-ahead RBI with a single that drove in Andrew McCutchen from third, and Nick Maton and Andrew Knapp each added an additional RBI hit.

+“This is the way I look at it,” Martinez said.
+“We’re going to win together.
+We’re going to lose together.
+Brad Hand did not lose the game, so we’re going to stick together.
+I talked to the boys tonight, and we’re going to stay positive.
+Hey, we’re going through a rough time as a team.
+We’re going to get through this.”

 The Nationals’ only runs came in the sixth.
 Starlin Castro drove home Zimmerman with the third of his four singles, and then Alex Avila’s one-out triple gave Washington the lead.
-Avila wound up on third when Herrera and right fielder Bryce Harper collided during a moment of indecision trying to make a play on the flyball that landed in between them at the warning track.
+Avila wound up on third after Herrera and right fielder Bryce Harper collided during a moment of indecision trying to make a play on a flyball that landed between them at the warning track.

-By that time, Lester had done plenty to keep the Nationals (13-19) within striking distance, going six innings while allowing six hits and Philadelphia’s lone run in the second on a single from Knapp.
+By that time, Lester had done plenty to keep the Nationals (13-19) within striking distance, going six innings while allowing six hits and a lone run in the second on a single from Knapp.
 Lester threw 97 pitches, his most this season, and lasted one inning longer than in his first two starts.

 But the back end of the bullpen betrayed Lester’s yeoman’s work.
 Sam Clay pitched a scoreless seventh and Daniel Hudson worked a 1-2-3 eighth before Hand blew his second save in three appearances.
-Herrera’s blast travel 414 feet to right-center field, and Hand also hit McCutchen with a pitch before getting out of the inning.
+Herrera’s blast traveled 414 feet to right-center field, and Hand also hit McCutchen with a pitch before getting out of the inning.

+“Nobody in there’s worried about it,” Lester said.
+“These guys are going to bail us out of more situations than what has happened the last couple days, so I’m not worried about it.
+Brad’s track record speaks for itself.”

-With lethargy at the plate an ongoing concern, a major boost to the front end of the starting rotation nonetheless remains tantalizingly close for the Nationals, who are eagerly awaiting the return of ace Stephen Strasburg from the 10-day injured list.
+With bullpen failings an ongoing concern, a major boost to the front end of the starting rotation remains tantalizingly close for the Nationals, who are eagerly awaiting the return of ace Stephen Strasburg from the 10-day injured list.

 The right-hander is set for a bullpen session Thursday, according to Martinez, after which the club will decide whether the best course of action is another simulated game or additional work at Class AAA Rochester in his recovery from right shoulder inflammation.